MarkMburu/graph-nest/README.md

 Then I check the values of that transition in the graph, and I select the last element in the values.
 Then I use the element to check the status graph for its neighbor, which will be the next status.

 for example : given a transition ["R","A","S"] i convert this to RAS and check for its value which is [4,5,2].
-Then I take the last element which is 2 in this case and use it to look for the next node in the status graph which will be  3.
+Then I take the last element, which in this case is 2, and use it to find the next node in the status graph, which will be 3 which is the next status.